 When can you see your grandkids?
 Will you have to get a shot every year?
 Here, experts address your most pressing concerns.

 After a slow start, COVID-19 vaccinations across the country are finally picking up steam.
-There are now three vaccines available, and about 50 percent of adults 65 years and older are fully vaccinated, according to the Centers for Disease Control and Prevention (CDC).
+There are now three vaccines available, and as of May 13, more than 70 percent of adults 65 years and older are fully vaccinated, according to the Centers for Disease Control and Prevention (CDC).

 Whether you’re fully vaccinated or still trying to get a vaccine appointment, you probably have some questions about the shot.
 We spoke with some of the country’s top infectious disease and vaccine experts to get answers.
 Here’s what you should know.